 If the Benchmark Index of a Fund concentrates in a particular country, region, industry, group of industries, sector or specific theme that Fund may be adversely affected by the performance of those securities and may be subject to price volatility.
 In addition, a Fund that concentrates in a single country, region, industry or group of countries or industries may be more susceptible to any single economic, market, political, sustainability-related or regulatory occurrence affecting that country, region, sector, industry or group of countries or industries.
 Such a Fund may be more susceptible to greater price volatility when compared to a more diverse fund.
 This could lead to a greater risk of loss to the value of your investment.
 Replicating index Funds which, as per their investment policy, may avail of the higher investment limits set out in section 4 of Schedule III may invest more than 10% and up to 20% of their Net Asset Value in shares issued by the same body in order to replicate their respective Benchmark Indices.
 This limit may be raised to 35% for a single issuer, where this is justified by exceptional market conditions, for example, market dominance.
 Market dominance exists where a particular constituent of the Benchmark Index has a dominant position in the particular market sector in which it operates and as such accounts for a large proportion of the Benchmark Index.
-This means that such a Fund may have a high concentration of investment in one company, or a relatively small number of companies, and may have a high concentration of investment in one company, or a regulatory occurrence affecting that count of these securities to any single economic, market, political or regulatory occurrence affecting that companies.
+This means that such a Fund may have a high concentration of investment in one company, or a relatively small number of companies, and may therefore be more susceptible to any single economic, market, political or regulatory occurrence affecting that company or those companies.